 So in pulling an all nighter after last night’s festivities, I made a major mistake of letting everyone sleep a little more.
 Instead of giving them about an hour before having to leave the hostel, I decided to wake everyone up about 20-30min before.

-What ended up happening out of such well-intentioned ignorance: a literal race to Kiev’s Independence Square, the meeting point where a bus would take us to Chernobyl.
+What ended up happening out of such well-intentioned ignorance: a literal race to Kyiv’s Independence Square, the meeting point where a bus would take us to Chernobyl.

 Although we weren’t lost and we knew where we were going, we had no way of getting to Independence Square in the amount of time we had (10min) by foot.
 So I decided to take the metro.
 First of all, the metro isn’t like American subways…they’re Soviet by design and having remembered my time taking the metro in North Korea, I should’ve anticipated that getting *down* to the metro is enough of a time-waster: